 Crab apples are great garden trees.
 They look good all year round, with pretty blossom in spring, followed by small, ornamental apples, red or yellow in colour, and the autumn foliage also puts on a good show.
 The tiny apple fruits are edible, although not in their raw state, but make good jellies and sauces.
-Crab apple trees are also quite compact in size, which makes them a good choice for smaller gardens.
+Crab apple trees are also quite compact in size, which makes them one of the best trees for small gardens.
 They are hard-working trees: attractive, productive and good for wildlife.

 Where to plant crab apples